aman21392/circDR-seq/README.md

 `sh backsplice.sh ./test_data/circBase_3000_linear_sequence.fa`

 # Exonic circRNA library
-For detecting the novel circRNA, first create the all possible combination of exons library in a gene.
-So for making exonic library we need transcript id file; and a file which contain transcript id, exon no.,exon id, coordinates;genome.fa file and the function_code.js file which present in the exonic circRNA library file.
+For detecting the novel circRNA, first, create the all possible combination of exons library in a gene.
+So for making an exonic library, we need a transcript id file; and a file that contains transcript id, exon no., exon id, coordinates; genome.fa file and the function_code.js file which present in the exonic circRNA library file.

 `bash exonic_forward_gene.sh $1 $2 $3 $4`